Barefoot Law Service

 Fees will be set at a reasonable level, like what you pay a tradesman: $50 per half hour; $100 per full hour.
 Minimum fee $20.
 Coming to a class or workshop will be $20 per head (hour and a half).
 Fees are set well below rates charges by most solicitors and are pretty close to what people pay for massages or physio.

-Tuesdays only from 9am – 4pm.
-Everyone welcome.
+At the MDNC first Wednesday of the month only from 9am – 4pm.
+Depending on schedule Everyone welcome.

 After-hours clinics: 5.30pm to 7pm.